poojapatel26/New-York-City-Airbnb/README.md

-# New-York-City-Airbnb-Analysis
+# Airbnb New York City Analysis

 This is a Data Science project with Visualization and Analyisis on Airbnb data of New York City.

+### Table of contents

+1. Installation
+2. Project Motivation
+3. File Description
+4. Results
+5. Licensing, Authors, and Acknowledgements

-## Content
+## Installation

-This data file includes all needed information to find out more about hosts, geographical availability, necessary metrics to make predictions and draw conclusions.
+There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
+The code should run with no issues using Python versions 3.*.

-## Inspiration
+## Project Motivation
+For this project, I was interestested in using Airbnb NYC dataset from 2019 to better understand:

-What can we learn about different hosts and areas?
+1. What can we learn about different hosts and areas?

-What can we learn from predictions? (ex: locations, prices, reviews, etc)
+2. What can we learn from predictions? (ex: locations, prices, reviews, etc)

-Which hosts are the busiest and why?
+3. Which hosts are the busiest and why?

-Is there any noticeable difference of traffic among different areas and what could be the reason for it?

-## About this File
+## File Descriptions
-The dataset is from Kaggle
+There are 2 notebooks available here, one notebook gives answered to the all the above questions and second notebook is to predict the house or room price.

+## Results
+The main findings of the code can be found at the post available [here.](https://medium.com/@poojapatel26/analysis-of-airbnb-data-nyc-2019-eecc84d9852a)

-## Columns
+## Licensing, Authors, Acknowledgements
-id: listing ID

-name: name of the listing

-host_id: host ID

-host_name: name of the host

-neighbourhood_group: location

-neighbourhood: area

-latitude: latitude coordinates

-longitude: longitude coordinates

-room_type: listing space type

-price: price in dollars

-minimum_nights: amount of nights minimum

-number_of_reviews: number of reviews

-last_review: latest review

-reviews_per_month: number of reviews per month

-calculated_host_listings_count: amount of listing per host

-availability_365: number of days when listing is available for booking
+Must give credit to Airbnb for the data.
+You can find the Licensing for the data and other descriptive information at the Kaggle link available [here.](https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data) Otherwise, feel free to use the code here as you would like!